Pango

 Supplementary Work

-With this being a student project that aimed to deliver a full player experience and had to do marketing for the release of the game, there were some contributions/task that were not related to my role or specialization that I took up on for the sake of the project.
+With this being a student project that aimed to deliver a full player experience and had to do marketing for the release of the game, there were some contributions/task that were not related to my role or specialization that I took on for the sake of the project.

 Implementing Audio using Meta Sounds